 The Christian Church is no longer in the majority.
 How could we become an effectively activated minority?

 This book is the product of conversations about unity with about 1000 New Zealand pastors.

-We relationally connect, to share ideas and resources from a national and city perspective.
-This includes raising awareness of about 20 ministries that we see significance in for unity and outreach in our nation (as measured by what pastors’ groups have told us), while also networking and encouraging pastors’ groups together.
+We attempt to remain relationally connected to whoever is facilitating each group, to be able to enable communication lines across which ideas and resources related to pastors’ groups from across the nation can be shared.
+This includes raising awareness of about 20 ministries that we see significance in for unity and outreach in our nation (as measured by what pastors’ groups have told us), while also networking people and pastors’ groups where it benefits them.

-For ourselves, no person or group has to partner with us, fund us, help or do anything at all with us if they don’t want to.
-Everything is voluntary.
-This is a very important part of our DNA – as a release of true united FUNCTION will come about in no other setting!
+For a boundary regarding ourselves, we are servants in the body of Christ.
+No person or group has to partner with us, fund us, help us or do anything at all with us if they don’t want to.
+This ‘volunteerism’ is fundamental to the way Christian unity works.